franck-benault/learn-logging/README.md

 Its integration with LOG4j2 as backend is now easy.
 This framework has no dependency.

-This is the frameworks I suggest to used above log4j2.
+I suggest to used above log4j2 for production.

 ## Slf4j 1.7.X